-Mailchimp is located in the United States and our email platform complies with CAN-SPAM, the U.S. law that regulates commercial and marketing emails.
+Mailchimp is located in the United States and our email platform complies with CAN-SPAM, the U.S. law that regulates promotional emails.
 We also have some additional requirements in place to help protect our service, our users, and their contacts.
 Here’s an overview of Mailchimp’s anti-spam requirements for email:

 - You must tell us where you got your contacts.

 - An unsubscribe link must be in every email campaign you send.

 - You must include your contact information in every promotional email you send, including a physical mailing address or P.O.
 Box where you can receive mail.

 - You may not falsify your contact information or subject line.

 - Emails you send through Mailchimp must comply with the U.S. CAN-SPAM Act, even if your business is outside the United States.

 Email regulations vary by country, so you may also be subject to additional regulations depending both on the location of your business and your contacts.

 It’s your responsibility to determine whether any additional laws or regulations, including international laws, apply to you or the emails you send through Mailchimp.
 Keep in mind that, in addition to email spam laws, some countries may have data protection or security laws that could impact your email marketing.
 If your business is based outside the United States, or you have international contacts, you’ll need to determine what additional laws you’re subject to before sending through Mailchimp.